byu-dml/d3m-experimenter/README.md

 # Overview

 This package uses the [D3M ecosystem](https://docs.datadrivendiscovery.org/) for machine learning (ML) to build and execute ML pipelines on problems/datasets, storing the pipelines and results of the pipeline runs in a database.
 As such, this package is useful for generating meta-datasets for use in metalearning, among other things.
 It can run on all internal D3M dataset types (seed, LL0, LL1).
-It runs on classification and regression (17 regressors) type problems that contain tabular data.
+It runs on classification and regression problems that contain tabular data.
 It can use 15 classifiers, 17 regressors, and 11 preprocessors to build pipelines with.
 Future work includes hyper-parameter tuning.

 # Getting Started